-Institutional and Political Economy Literature.
-In the political science field, the new literature on cross-national "social policy preferences" is typified by the work of Iversen and Soskice (2001, 2002), Hall and Soskice (2001), and Iversen (1999).
-The approach, while akin to the earlier "worlds of welfare capitalism" work of Esping-Andersen (1990), is also somewhat different.
-This literature offers a much more institutionally driven and sophisticated argument about national preferences for redistribution.
-The argument is that coordinated nations-those with a high degree of cooperation between business, industry and labor-invest in human capital in different ways than do nations that are of the liberal market economies, where competition replaces consensus seeking.
-Skill training is more specific (e.g., vocational training), job tenure is longer and job changing is less in these coordinated economies than it is in societies with more general training (e.g., college educated).
-In these latter types of economies, market competition rewards high skills with high "winner take all" wages and low skills are punished with low wages.
-They term this latter group, the risk-taking "liberal economies."
+In the political science field, the new literature on cross-national 'social policy preferences' is typified by the work of Iversen and Soskice (2001, 2002), Hall and Soskice (2001) and Iversen (1999).
+The approach, while akin to the earlier 'worlds of welfare capitalism' work of Esping-Andersen (1990), is also somewhat different.
+This literature offers a more institutionally driven and sophisticated argument about national preferences for redistribution.
+The argument is that coordinated nations-those with a high degree of cooperation between business, industry and labor-invest in human capital in different ways than nations that are of the liberal market economies, where competition replaces consensus seeking.
+Skill training is more specific (for example, vocational training), job tenure is longer and job changing is less in these coordinated economies than it is in societies with more general training (for example, college educated).
+In these latter types of economies, market competition rewards high skills with high 'winner take all' wages and low skills are punished with low wages.
+They term this latter group, the risk-taking 'liberal economies'.

-In the liberal economies, the costs of social protection are perceived to outweigh the benefits, and thus, we find less employment protection and less wage protection.
-However, in the coordinated economies, one finds strong employment protection and wage protection from within and outside companies, coupled with high unemployment benefits, adequate and early take-up social retirement, and various other trappings of the European welfare state.
-This also suggests that, as market based earnings inequalities grow, more redistribution will take place because of the built-in stabilizers in western coordinated economies (see also Kenworthy and Pontusson 2002).
+In the liberal economies, the costs of social protection are perceived to outweigh the benefits, and so we find less employment protection and less wage protection.
+However, in the coordinated economies, is found strong employment protection and wage protection from within and outside companies, coupled with high unemployment benefits, adequate and early take-up social retirement and various other trappings of the European welfare state.
+This also suggests that, as market based earnings inequalities grow, more redistribution will take place because of the built-in stabilizers in western coordinated economies (Kenworthy and Pontusson, 2002).

-It turns out that the most market-oriented societies are in fact those with the least equality, while the coordinated nations have the least degree of inequality.
+It turns out that the most market-oriented societies are those with the least equality, while the coordinated nations have the least degree of inequality.
 These findings fit our original hypotheses but seem to be independent of income inequality as a driving force.
-Rather it is argued that lessened inequality and greater social spending are the joint product of the broader systems of social and economic cooperation that they find in these societies (which they call "business social capital").
+Rather it is argued that lessened inequality and greater social spending are the joint product of the broader systems of social and economic cooperation that they find in these societies (which they call 'business social capital').
 This hypothesis is difficult to examine conclusively since clearly there must be some set of processes to generate any particular pattern of inequality but a number of different processes might generate the same level of inequality.

-A recent study group of the American Political Science Association Task Force on Inequality and American Democracy (APSA 2004) reaches a different conclusion.
-They provide convincing evidence that influence and "voice" in American democracy are becoming increasingly skewed toward the rich as economic inequalities continually widen in America.
-Using a variety of sources of evidence on voting, policy preferences, and government actions, they find that political action and participation much more closely tracks high wealth and income than any other variable.
+A recent study group of the APSA Task Force on Inequality and American Democracy (APSA, 2004) reaches a different conclusion.
+They provide convincing evidence that influence and 'voice' in American democracy are becoming increasingly skewed toward the rich as economic inequalities continually widen in America.
+Using a variety of sources of evidence on voting, policy preferences and government actions, they find that political action and participation more closely track high wealth and income than any other variable.